Book Source: High On Arrival by Mackenzie Phillips.

 It wasn’t long before Mackenzie was back to drinking, and people were starting to talk about her being all fucked up all the time.
-And Mackenzie just insisted that she didn’t have a problem, and she had legitimate pain.
-She eventually started using Fentanyl and Oxycontin, and getting multiple prescriptions and filling them at multiple pharmacies.
+And Mackenzie just insisted that she didn’t have a problem and that she had legitimate pain.
+She eventually started using Fentanyl and Oxycontin, getting multiple prescriptions and filling them at multiple pharmacies.
 She eventually tried detoxing, but it wasn’t long before she found a bunch of syringes at her diabetic mom’s house, and started shooting cocaine again.

 Mackenzie eventually let her struggling friends and drug dealers, Josh and Lisa, move in with her.
 This is when Mackenzie started smoking heroin and before long, she was shooting it up.